 Assistant or Associate Professor - Academic Infectious Diseases

-Assistant or Associate Professor - Academic Infectious Diseases (Oncology ID)
+Assistant or Associate Professor - Academic Infectious Diseases (Transplant and Oncology ID)

 Division of Infectious Diseases

-Department of Medicine, University Health Network, University of Toronto
+Department of Medicine and the Amjera Transplant Center, University Health Network and University of Toronto

-The Division of Infectious Diseases at University Health Network and Sinai Health Systems and the Department of Medicine, University of Toronto are seeking an Infectious Diseases physician who will provide leadership and foster excellence in the academic field and clinical practice of Oncology-related Infectious Diseases (Oncology ID).
-The successful applicant must be eligible for a Full-time Clinical Academic appointment at the rank of Assistant or Associate Professor within the Department of Medicine at the University of Toronto and will be expected to work in the academic position description of Clinician Teacher.
-The effective start date is February 1, 2019 or another mutually agreeable date thereafter.
+The University Health Network (UHN), Division of Infectious Diseases and the Ajmera Transplant Centre, in conjunction with the Temerty Faculty of Medicine, University of Toronto, is seeking an Academic Infectious Diseases Physician with interest in Transplant Infectious Disease and the Immunocompromised Host, in the Clinician Investigator track.
+The successful applicant must be eligible for a full-time clinical academic appointment as a Clinician at the rank of Assistant or Associate Professor within the Department of Medicine at the University of Toronto.
+The effective start date is July 1, 2023 or as soon as possible thereafter.

-Should you be interested in this opportunity, please forward your covering letter, curriculum vitae and the names and addresses of three referees to:
+Candidates interested in this opportunity are requested to forward a one-page statement of interest, covering letter, curriculum vitae and the names and addresses of three referees to:

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.